groupserver/gs.profile.notify/docs/notifications.rst

   | ``gs.group.start.startgroup.StartGroupForm``
   | ``gs.group.start.notify.StartNotifier``
-  | ``gs.profile.notify.sender.MessageSender``
+  | :class:`gs.profile.notify.sender.MessageSender`

 New Member
 ----------

 Sent to the group administrators when a new member joins the group.
 It is the flip-side of the `group welcome`_ notification.

-:Sent to: The group administrators, or the site administrators if there are
+:Sent to: The group administrators, or the site administrators if
-          no group administrators.
+          there are no group administrators.
 :URL: *Group page* ``/new-member-admin-msg.html``
 :via: A *logged in member* clicks ``Join`` in a Public group.

   | ``gs.group.join.join.JoinForm``
   | ``gs.group.join.notify.NotifyAdmin``
-  | ``gs.profile.notify.sender.MessageSender``
+  | :class:`gs.profile.notify.sender.MessageSender`
   |
   | A new **invited** member accepts an invitation to join a group
   | ``gs.profile.invite.initalresponse``